 How has the dental industry responded to the developments of COVID-19 in the U.S.?

-Each of our dental offices adhere to infection control procedures year-round, we are taking extra precautionary measures to keep our patients and staff healthy.
-We are conducting medical screenings for every patient when they arrive to our office.
-We are also be sanitizing high traffic areas of the office several times throughout each day.
+All Smile Workshop dental offices adhere to infection control procedures year-round, we take extra precautionary measures to keep our patients and staff healthy.
+We conduct pre-screenings for every patient that visits our office.
+In addition to our in-duct air purifiers, we also regularly sanitize high traffic areas several times throughout each day.

 Our Year-Round Procedures:

 Many people often wonder what sort of infection control procedures are used in a dental office, but don’t often ask.
 There are regular routines we already conduct year-round even when there isn’t a threat of a virus spreading.
 Here’s how we keep your health and safety at the top of our list at Smile Workshop.